JVN2019/ICA_Linear_Report/README.md

 # ICA_Report

 # Blind Source Seperation using Independent Component Analysis (ICA)
 In this experiment, we will focuses on the task of separating mixtures of sound signals into their underlying independent components using the technique of independent component analysis (ICA).
-Cụ thể, chúng tối sẽ phân tách 3 hỗn hợp âm thanh được tạo từ 3 nguồn phát là tiếng nói người và tiếng nhạc hòa tấu bằng cách áp dụng thuật toán fastICA.
-To denote these mathematically, consider x is mixed signal, S is the matrix of source signals and A is mixing matrix.
+Specifically, we will separate 3 audio mixes from 3 sources which are human voices and music by applying the fast-ICA algorithm.
+To denote these mathematically, consider x is mixed-audios, S is the source signals and A is mixing matrix.
 We have:

 ![x_formula](https://user-images.githubusercontent.com/63275375/82419666-e8d9ea00-9aa8-11ea-9236-c99af2a9bfc5.PNG)

-Call W is inverse matrix of A. We will use fastICA algorithm to estimate W and use this formula to find S:
+Let W is inverse matrix of A. We will use fastICA algorithm to estimate W and use this formula to find S:

 ![S_formula](https://user-images.githubusercontent.com/63275375/82419664-e8d9ea00-9aa8-11ea-902c-b8c5bc41d157.PNG)